LP-based Approximation for Personalized Reserve Prices: Introduction

-{Another related stream of literature is on the design of auctions for correlated distributions.
+Another related stream of literature is on the design of auctions for correlated distributions.
 This line of work was pioneered by \cite{ronen2001approximating} and \cite{ronen2002hardness}.
 The positive and negative results were later improved by \cite{dobzinski2011optimal} and \cite{papadimitriou2011optimal}.
-Our paper departs from this line work in the sense that we do not try to approximate the optimal incentive-compatible auction, but instead, we try to approximate the best auction in the subclass of second price auctions with reserves, since this is the auction format adopted by most online marketplaces, including online display advertising markets.} }
+Our paper departs from this line work in the sense that we do not try to approximate the optimal incentive-compatible auction, but instead, we try to approximate the best auction in the subclass of second price auctions with reserve prices, since this is the auction format adopted by most online marketplaces, including online display advertising markets.} \revision{To optimize reserve prices in second price auctions, as stated earlier, we take a data-driven approach.
+This approach allows us to indirectly exploit potential correlations in the submitted bids.
+In online advertising, for example, such correlation exists when different buyers/advertisers value some features of ad impressions, in the same way, e.g., they all prefer showing their ads to users who tend to click more on ads. }

-\revision{Finally, we review some of the work that bears some resemblance to our work from a technical perspective.
+{Finally, we review some of the work that bears some resemblance to our work from a technical perspective.
 In our work, we change the solution space to describe the optimal solution using a concise LP with a small integrity gap.
 A similar technique is used in different applications; see, for example, \cite{behnezhad2017polynomial, behnezhad2017faster, behnezhad2018spatio, behnezhad2019optimal}, \cite {ahmadinejad2019duels} and \cite{immorlica2011dueling} for the use of a similar technique in finding optimal strategies of Blotto, security games, and dueling games.
 While sharing the general technique, each paper uses specific properties of their problem to design their alternative solution space.
 Furthermore, there is another related line of work that design ``configuration" LPs for problems related to resource allocation and job scheduling, \citep{polavcek2015quasi, svensson2012santa, asadpour2010approximation, bansal2019lift}.
 This line of work is initiated by \cite{bansal2006santa}.
 We note that configuration LPs, unlike our LP, may not be polynomial in the input size. }

 {The rest of the paper is organized as follows.
 In Section \ref{sec:pre}, we define the model.
 Section \ref{sec:results} presents a high-level view of the results and techniques.
 In Section \ref{section:lp}, we provide our LP, which will be used as our benchmark.
 In Section \ref{section:rounding}, we present the \name{} algorithm and show its performance guarantee.
 Section \ref{sec:gap} provides the proof of the integrality gap and Section \ref{sec:tight} shows that our analysis is tight.
 Finally, we present the results of our numerical studies in Section~\ref{sec:numerical} and conclude in Section~\ref{sec:conclusion}.}